richafnu/Viva/Viva/microsoft-viva-overview.md

 [Get more information on Viva Connections](/viva/connections/viva-connections-overview)

 #### Viva Engage
-Brings people together across the organization to connect with leaders, coworkers, and communities.
-It can also help people crowdsource answers and ideas, share their work and experience, and find belonging at work.
-The Viva Engage app integrates these experiences into Microsoft Teams and introduces new features including storyline and stories.
-These new features will also appear in the Viva Engage web, desktop and mobile apps, so no matter where an employee visits, they’ll see the same content and feature set.
+Viva Engage connects employees with leaders, colleagues, and communities across the organization to facilitate knowledge sharing, collaboration, and workplace belonging.
+The Viva Engage app integrates seamlessly into Microsoft Teams with features like storyline and stories, which are consistent across web, desktop, and mobile platforms to ensure a unified experience regardless of access point.

 [Get more information on Viva Engage](/viva/engage/overview)